What is Group Policy?

 Do you successfully enable Remote Desktop on Windows 7 through Group Policy and realize remote connection?
 If the steps above help you, that’s a great honor for us.
 If you are faced with some problems when RDP to a Server like Remote Desktop cannot connect to the remote computer, it’s wiser to use a free alternative to RDP-- AnyViewer.

 Without locking the host PC when in a remote session or being limited on the same LAN, AnyViewer truly achieves remote assistance and connects remotely anywhere and anytime.
 The one that needs to be noticed is that AnyViewer doesn’t need to be enabled or disabled.
 In addition to supporting windows 7, it also works for Windows 11, 10, 8...
+And you can realize remote access with one click.
 Follow me to know more about it.

 How to enable Remote Desktop on Windows 7 through Group Policy?
 I believe the steps above must help you a lot.
 But if you encounter some issues when using RDP, it is strongly recommended to use AnyViewer, which may give you a big surprise.